 When a crisis hits, the value of hiring a first tier PR firm becomes instantly apparent.
 But if you wait until the day of the crisis to engage a PR firm, the effectiveness of your efforts will be substantially diminished.
 Why?
 Because at Walker Sands, we've been handling high profile PR for years and in our experience, the battle is either won or lost based on how well we've helped our clients prepare for a crisis.

 - Crisis management plans.
-Successful crisis management begins with a crisis management plan.
+Successful x begins with a crisis management plan.
 At Walker Sands, we regularly work with our clients to create crisis management plans for a variety of scenarios.
 Even though it's impossible to plan for every contingency, we make sure our clients are armed with detailed plans covering a broad spectrum of PR-related nightmares.

 - Response times.
 Response time is critical in the handling of a PR emergency.
 A good crisis management plan should include content templates, step-by-step action lists, contact information, and other resources that allow you to respond on a moment's notice.
 If you haven't prepared a plan in advance, you'll waste valuable time designing and crafting your response.